IsThisLoss/HttpServer/README.md

 </p>
 <h4>Main idea</h4>
 <p>
-  There is main process, which starts one process to listen new incoming connections and predefined number of worker-processes.
-When listen-process get new connection, it passes file descriptor to the least busy worker and further only this process work with that connection.
+  There is the main process, which starts one process to listen new incoming connections and predefined number of worker-processes.
+When the listen-process get new connection, it passes file descriptor to the least busy worker and further only this process works with that connection.
 Also, as soon as any worker process died, the main process creates new one.
 </p>